gjcooper/VAULT/03_projects/Hypatia Health.md

 ## People involved

 Led by [[Joseph Barnby]], with original CI's [[Alex Pike]], [[Catia Oliviera]] and [[Lei Zhang]].
 Lei has left - but been invited to the advisory board in the second stage of the project.

+## Ideas for Hypatia modelling

+Take two datasets.
+For the first dataset, model as normal and generate priors for the second dataset.

+For dataset number 2 model hierarchically as normal with the same approach as dataset 1.
+Use simulated data with known generating values.

+Additionally for dataset 2 use a new approach where each new participant is modelled using either single subject [[MCMC]], or an alternative [[Maximum Likelihood]] process one at a time.